darklang/docs/docs/tutorials/first-dark-application.md

 ---
-id: your-first
-title: Your First App
+title: "Tutorial: Your first Darklang application"
-sidebar_label: Your First App
+sidebar_label: "Your first Darklang application"
 ---

 We're going to take you through a tutorial to build an entire application that